10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 Pricing model

 Cloud SQL bills per vCPU-hour, per GB of memory, and per GB of storage.
-A small shared-core instance starts around $8 a month before storage, with larger single-vCPU instances billed per vCPU and per GB of memory on top.
+A small shared-core instance starts around $8 a month, before storage.
+Larger single-vCPU instances scale up from there, billed per vCPU and per GB of memory on top.
 Google advertises a free Cloud SQL trial for new users and $300 in Google Cloud credits, but Cloud SQL is otherwise usage-billed rather than a permanent always-free database tier.
 Committed-use discounts lower the rate for steady workloads, and Asia regions generally run higher than the US baseline.

 Best for

 Teams already on Google Cloud that want a database wired into the rest of GCP.
-Harder to justify if you are not on GCP, since the value is the integration and Asia regions run pricier than the US baseline.
+Harder to justify if you are not on GCP, since the value is the integration.
+Asia regions also run pricier than the US baseline.
+The free Cloud SQL trial and credits eventually run out too, leaving a usage-billed database with no permanent free tier.
+Workloads that outgrow Cloud SQL’s performance mean paying for AlloyDB as a second, separate product, not just scaling the one you started on.

 Regions / locations